 - ricotta cheese, Parmesan, black pepper, pear, and prosciutto

-- fresh mozzarella, grape tomatoes, balsamic glaze
+- fresh mozzarella, grape tomatoes, and balsamic glaze

 - hummus, Kalamata olives, and feta cheese